Kyohei Wada: All Japan Pro Wrestling (1972–2011)

 After graduating from junior high school, Wada got a job at a shipping company, and one of his jobs was to deliver and set up the ring for All Japan Pro Wrestling.
 Wada caught the eye of owner Giant Baba, who noticed he was light on his feet and asked if he would be interested in training to be a referee.
 Wada accepted the offer and began training under then-All Japan senior referee Joe Higuchi, and made his refereeing debut in 1974.
 During his early career, Wada was limited to only referee opening matches, as he was considered the lowest ranking referee behind Higuchi, Masao Hattori and Koichi Hayashi.
 However, after Hattori left for New Japan Pro-Wrestling (NJPW) in 1984 and Hayashi was transferred to All Japan Women's Pro Wrestling (AJW), Wada's position rose greatly and the first main event match he refereed was the Genichiro Tenryu vs Jumbo Tsuruta singles match on August 31, 1987.
 Wada quickly became recognisable for his agile movement around the ring, often jumping over wrestlers to get in a position to count a pinfall.
 Before matches, fans would often loudly chant "Kyohei!” after ring announcer Ryu Nakada would say "referee, Wada Kyohei".
 Wada and Nakada were affectionately dubbed "Golden Combi" by All Japan fans during their time with the promotion.

 After Joe Higuchi began taking less and less matches into his later career, Wada became the head referee for All Japan during the 1990s and served as referee to a large number of well known Triple Crown Heavyweight Championship matches during the 1990s.
 Wada and Nakada were also very close with Giant Baba, who would take both of them with him on vacation and travel with them to shows, with Wada especially working closely with Baba as his personal assistant.
-When Baba passed away in January 1999, Wada and Nakada were the only non-family members allowed at Baba's bedside for his final moments.
+When Baba died in January 1999, Wada and Nakada were the only non-family members allowed at Baba's bedside for his final moments.

 After Mitsuharu Misawa and the majority of the All Japan roster left the promotion in May 2000 during a mass exodus, Wada was one of only three employees to remain with the promotion alongside Masanobu Fuchi and Toshiaki Kawada.
 By the mid-2000s, Wada had overseen at least 10,000 wrestling matches, and his position as a highly respected referee led to him being asked by other promotions such as Big Mouth Loud, Pro Wrestling Noah and Kensuke Office to referee for them.
 At Mitsuharu Misawa's memorial show in 2009, Wada served as referee for the main event, pitting Akira Taue and Toshiaki Kawada against Kenta and Jun Akiyama.